Guide

 The default tab.
 Organized in two rows:

-• Net Position Trend sparkline (bottom-left): An 8-week sparkline showing the trajectory of LF net contracts, with a trend label (e.g. Accumulating · 3 consecutive weeks).
+• 12-Week Net Trend section (full-width): A 12-week SVG sparkline of LF net contracts with a trend label (e.g. Accumulating · 3 consecutive weeks).

 CFTC Positioning · EUR · Leveraged Funds